wheelercj/til/content/posts/choosing-an-audio-device-with-the-terminal.md

 pacmd set-default-sink 3
 ```

 The `3` is the `index` of the audio device listed with `pacmd list-sinks`.
+"Sink" is a category of audio devices that includes speakers, and "source" includes microphones.
+Data travels from sources and to sinks within the computer.

-This command has a lot of output, but you only need to look at the values of the `device.description` properties to find the right one.
+The `pacmd list-sinks` command has a lot of output, but you only need to look at the values of the `device.description` properties to find the right one.

 With that information, I created a custom command by adding to my `~/.bashrc`: